Zoë Towns

 Executive Director

-Zoë has a B.A. in ethnic studies and creative writing from Columbia University where she was Mellon Mays Undergraduate Research Fellow and a masters in criminal justice policy from King’s College London where she was a Fulbright Scholar.
-Most recently, she was a Distinguished Teaching Fellow at Princeton University’s African American Studies Department.
-Zoë sits on the advisory boards of One for Justice, Recidiviz, Center for Just Journalism, and on the board of directors for Civil Rights Corps.
+Zoë holds a B.A. in Ethnic Studies and Creative Writing from Columbia University, where she was a Mellon Mays Undergraduate Research Fellow.
+She earned a Master’s in Criminal Justice Policy from King’s College London as a Fulbright Scholar.
+Most recently, she was a Distinguished Teaching Fellow in the Department of African American Studies at Princeton University.